 The medical professional will complete all DOT physical requirements, discuss any possible concerns, and document any potential hazards created by your health history or current medical condition.
 If you meet the standards and do not require periodic medical monitoring, your certificate will be valid for two years.
 In some cases, the medical examiner will issue a certificate that lasts only three months, six months, or one year.
 If you fail to meet the standards, the examiner is not able to issue a valid medical certificate.

-The physicians and medical professionals at Urgent Team’s Family of Urgent Care & Walk-in Centers are able to perform a DOT exam so you can get hired in that new job, or keep in compliance.
+The medical professionals at Urgent Team’s Family of Urgent Care & Walk-in Centers are able to perform a DOT exam so you can get hired in that new job, or keep in compliance.
 We are an affordable and easy way to help you get checked out and get back on the road.